Spy Kids: Comics

-Syndicated Disney magazine comics (2001-2004)
+Syndicated Disney magazine comics (2001–2004)

-From 2001 to 2004, children's anthology magazines Disney Adventures and BBC Magazines' Disney's Comic published over a dozen syndicated short comics that accompanied the first three films as well as additional stories for Disney's Comic.
+From 2001 to 2004, children's anthology magazines Disney Adventures and BBC Magazines' Disney's Big Time and Disney's Comic published over a dozen syndicated short comics that accompanied the first three films as well as additional stories for Disney's Comic and Disney's Big Time.
 They were written by Steve Behling and/or Michael Stewart, penciled and inked by Christine Norrie, colored by John Green (with the exception of the April 2002 issue's comic The Big Drop, which was colored by Atomic Paintbrush, and the Disney Adventures Comic Zone first issue's comic Tomorrow Trouble, which was colored by Hi-Fi Color Design), and lettered by Michael Stewart.